 Conscious Discipline is a research-based methodology that creates a culture of compassion and facilitates a shift in how adults understand behavior via the Conscious Discipline Brain State Model.
 This approach utilizes strategies that respond to an individual child's needs and has been proven to increase self-regulation, a sense of safety, connection, empathy and motivation.

-From 8:30 a.m. to 4 p.m., participants of OPSR's Conscious Discipline will go through six hours of engaging training.
-In addition, attendees will recieve copies of the books "Conscious Discipline: Building Resilient Classrooms" and "Creating a School Family: Bully-Proofing Classrooms Through Emotional Intelligence."
+From 8:30 a.m. to 4 p.m., participants of OPSR's Conscious Discipline will go through two days of engaging training.
+In addition, attendees will recieve copies of the books "Conscious Discipline: Building Resilient Classrooms," "Creating a School Family: Bully-Proofing Classrooms Through Emotional Intelligence" and "I Love You Rituals."

 Specifically, "Conscious Discipline: Building Resilient Classrooms" will help transfom social-emotional skills, school climate, academics and home and school connections.
 "Creating a School Family: Bully-Proofing Classrooms Through Emotional Intelligence" integrates social-emotional well-being into existing curriculum.
 Inspired by a healthy family model, this book offers tools to create a positive school climate that is integral to children's academic success.